 In the first step of the decomposition algorithm we need to solve a pure integer problem.
 When the execution of this model is started it reads in the invariant data and sets up the variables.
 It then halts at the wait statement (first line of the repeat-until loop) until the master model sends it a (solving) event.
 At each invocation of solving this problem, the solution values of the previous run of the continuous problem-read from memory-are used to define a new constraint MC(k) for the integer problem.
 The whole model, and with it the endless loop into which the solving is embedded, will be terminated only by the 'stop model' command from the master model.
-The complete source of this submodel (file benders\int.mos) is listed below.
+The complete source of this submodel (file benders int.mos) is listed below.

 '''

 model "Benders (integer problem)"

 uses "mmxprs", "mmjobs"

 parameters

 NINTVAR = 3

 NC = 4

 BIGM = 1000

 end-parameters

 declarations

 STEP_0=2

 !
 Event codes sent to submodels

 STEP_1=3

-EVENT_SOLVED=6
+EVENT SOLVED=6

 !
 Event codes sent by submodels

 EVENT_READY=8

 IntVars = 1..NINTVAR

 !
 Discrete variables

 Ctrs = 1..NC

 !
 Set of constraints (orig. problem)

 B: array(Ctrs,IntVars) of integer !
 Coeff.s of discrete variables

-b: array(Ctrs) of integer !
+b: array(Ctrs) of integer

+!
 RHS values

-D: array(IntVars) of integer !
+D: array(IntVars) of integer

+!
 Obj. coeff.s of discrete variables

-MC: array(range) of linctr !
-Constraints generated by alg.
+MC: array(range) of linctr

 !
 Constraints generated by alg.

+sol_u: array(Ctrs) of real

 !
-Solution of dual problem sol_y: array(IntVars) of real !
-Solution of !
-Solution of ...
+Solution of dual problem

+sol_y: array(IntVars) of real

 !
+Solution of primal prob.

+y: array(IntVars) of mpvar

+!
 Discrete variables

-y: array(IntVars) of mpvar

 z: mpvar

 !
 Objective function variable

 end-declarations

-initializations from "raw:noindex"
+initializations from "bin:shmem:probdata"

-B as "shmem:B" b as "shmem:b" D as "shmem:D"
+B b D

 end-initializations

+z is_free

 !
 Objective is a free variable

-z is free

 forall(i in IntVars) y(i) is_integer !
 Integrality condition

-send(EVENT_READY, 0)
+forall(i in IntVars) y(i) <= BIGM !
+Set (large) upper bound

+send(EVENT_READY,0)

 !
 Model is ready (= running)

 repeat

 wait

 ev:= getnextevent

 ct:= integer(getvalue(ev))

-initializations from "raw:noindex"
+initializations from "bin:shmem:sol"

-sol_u as "shmem:u"
+sol_u

 end-initializations

 !
 Add a new constraint

 MC(ct) := z \ge sum(i in IntVars) D(i)y(i) +

 sum(j in Ctrs) sol_u(j)(b(j) - sum(i in IntVars) B(j,i)y(i))

+minimize(z)

+!
+Store solution values of y

+forall(i in IntVars) sol_y(i):= getsol(y(i))

 '''